 Transcranial magnetic stimulation

-This treatment for depression involves delivering repetitive magnetic pulses, so it's called repetitive TMS or rTMS.
+When used for depression, OCD and to stop smoking, this treatment involves delivering repeated magnetic pulses, so it's called repetitive TMS or rTMS.

 How it works

-During an rTMS session, an electromagnetic coil is placed against your scalp near your forehead.
-The electromagnet painlessly delivers a magnetic pulse that stimulates nerve cells in the region of your brain involved in mood control and depression.
-It's thought to activate regions of the brain that have decreased activity in depression.
+During an rTMS session for depression, an electromagnetic coil is placed against the scalp of your head.
+This coil delivers magnetic pulses that stimulate nerve cells in the region of your brain involved in mood control and depression.
+It's thought to activate regions of the brain that have decreased activity during depression.

-There are different ways to perform the procedure, and techniques may change as experts learn more about the most effective ways to perform treatments.
+There are different ways to perform TMS.
+Methods may change as experts learn more about the most effective ways to perform treatments.

-In transcranial magnetic stimulation (TMS), an electromagnetic coil placed against the scalp creates a magnetic field that stimulates certain areas of the brain.
+In repetitive transcranial magnetic stimulation (rTMS), an electromagnetic coil placed against the scalp creates a magnetic field that stimulates certain areas of the brain.

 Why it's done

-Depression is a treatable condition, but for some people, standard treatments aren't effective.
-Repetitive TMS is typically used when standard treatments such as medications and talk therapy (psychotherapy) don't work.
+Depression is a treatable condition.
+But for some people, standard treatments aren't effective.
+Repetitive TMS may be used when standard treatments such as medicines, and talk therapy, known as psychotherapy, don't work.